MartinStokroos/NativeDDS/README.md

 DDS_3Ph: `outu`, `outv`, `outw`

 ## Usage
-* First create an instance of the library object, for example we define mySin:
+* First create an instance of the library object, for example here we define *mySin*:

 ```
 DDS_1Ch mySine;
 ```

-* Initialize the DDS in somewhere in the setup function:
+* Initialize the DDS on some place in your setup function:

 ```
 void setup() {